artdecocode/reloquent/documentary/index.md

 There are 3 types of calls to the API:

-- ask a single question as a string
+- ask a single question as a string;
-- ask a single question as an object
+- ask a single question as an object;
-- ask multiple questions
+- ask multiple questions.

-Their respective methods can be required with `import` statement:
+Their respective methods can be required with the `import` statement:

 ```js
 import ask, { askSingle } from 'reloquent'